Mehreen Pirzada: Fluctuation and recent work (2021-present)

 In her only film of 2021, Pirzada appeared as Padma in Manchi Rojulochaie opposite Santosh Sobhan.
 Writing for The New Indian Express, Murali Krishna Ch stated, "Mehreen fails to impress and her expressions are not in sync with the dubbing."
 In 2022, Pirzada reprised Honey in F3: Fun and Frustration, reuniting with Varun Tej.
 It emerged as one of the year's highest grossing film.

 In 2023, Pirzada made her web debut with Sultan of Delhi, playing Sanjana opposite Tahir Raj Bhasin.
 Later, she played Lekha in Spark L.I.F.E., opposite Vikrant Reddy.
 123telugu noted, "Mehreen looked good and performed well according to her role."

 Personal life

 Pirzada was engaged to politician Bhavya Bishnoi 2021, after being in a relationship for an year.
 However, the engagement was called off after four months.

-In 2023, she became engaged to Chiranjiv Makwana, and in 2024, they were married in Hyderabad, according to a report by DNA India dated 24 August 2024.
+Mehreen Pirzada married Arsh Aulakh in an intimate ceremony on 26 April 2026 in Chail, Himachal Pradesh.